JankaGramofonomanka/numbering_patterns/README.md

 ```
 >>> LinearFormula('a + 3b - 4c')
 a + 3b - 4c
-(Currently the string-to-formula conversion algorithm supports only
-integer multipliers)

 >>> LinearFormula({'a': 1, 'b': 3, 'c': -4'})
 a + 3b - 4c